CJanecka/Projects_and_CTFs/Defensive Security/README.md

 *Figure 09 - Alert enabled for suspicious level of failed activity.*
 ![win Alert - Failed Activity](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/8be36de5-86d8-486e-b251-b7bb86004b3c)

-Having deployed this alert, my group's next step was to establish a baseline and threshold for the hourly signature count of, *"an account was successfully logged on"*.
+With this alert deployed, my group's next step was to establish a baseline and threshold for the hourly signature count of, *"an account was successfully logged on"*.

 *Figure 10 - Search ran to display an hourly count by signature.*
 ![win server hourly count by signature search](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/1bd7006a-e45e-4b15-bc54-5e73a33f60c8)